Nonlinear Ringdowns as Sources and Detectors of Quantum Gravitational Waves: Introduction

 In quantum optics, non-classical states are generated by nonlinear processes \cite{hillery1985conservation, albarelli2016nonlinearity}.
 Since gravity can be strongly nonlinear \cite{scheel2014geometrodynamics}, a natural question emerges: can the nonlinearities of Einstein’s theory also give rise to non-classicality?
 Recent numerical simulations have confirmed the presence of nonlinear effects in black hole (BH) ringdowns \cite{mitman2023nonlinearities, cheung2023nonlinear}; see also \cite{zlochower2003mode, nakano2007second, london2014modeling} for earlier works.
 Here, we propose that nonlinearities during BH ringdowns may serve as a mechanism for generating GW states differing significantly from coherent states.
-BH mergers could therefore source non-classical gravitational radiation.
+BH mergers could therefore source non-classical gravitational radiation \footnote{Beyond effective quantization of general relativity and the standard model, new physics could also lead to the generation of non-classical GWs \cite{dorlis2025superradiant}}.

 The prospect of generating gravitational waves in non-classical states raises the question of how to detect their quantum features.
 As we will show, when a quantized GW interacts with an interferometric detector, certain quadrature correlation functions of the GW's state are imprinted on the quantum state of the interferometer's optical field.
 In principle, these correlation functions could be measured by monitoring the optical field and enough data could be recovered to establish the violation of a gravitational entanglement witness.
 In practice, however, the small coupling between gravity and matter makes this kind of direct detection extremely challenging \cite{feynman2018}.
 As with electromagnetic waves, witnessing the quantum nature of GWs will likely require efficient detectors, so the small gravitational coupling must be overcome.